Skip to main content Link Search Menu Expand Document (external link)

 About Me

-Before ETH, I finished my PhD at the University of Wisconsin-Madison and spent another year as a postdoctoral researcher at Stanford, both advised by Chris Ré.
+I finished my PhD at the University of Wisconsin-Madison and spent another year as a postdoctoral researcher at Stanford, both advised by Chris Ré.
 I did my undergraduate study at Peking University, advised by Bin Cui.

 [Email: ce.zhang@inf.ethz.ch] [Google Scholar] [Twitter]

 Check out a summary of our research here.
-We are also building up two exciting start-ups:

 As a research group, one of our most important duties is to nurture the next generation of leaders, which arguably gives us the most significant long-lasting impact to the society.
 Over the years, students graduated from our groups have became professors in great universities and researchers and engineers in leading industrial companies.
 See a list and their achievements here.